priyanshd/priyanshd/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Priyansh Dakoor, from India.
-I'm a backend developer and currently develop with Java + Spring Boot stack.
+I'm a backend developer and currently develop with the Java + Spring Boot stack.

+I'm passionate about Microservices, and I'm currently working on turning a monolith project in a Microservices oriented one.

 Here's a list of the projects that I've worked on: